MouhammadAyoub/MouhammadAyoub/README.md

 <img width="50%" height="240px" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

 - I never miss an opportunity to learn and discover new areas that enrich my knowledge.
-Currently, I seeks a job offer to expand skills and gain valuable experience.
+Currently, I am looking for a job to expand skills and gain valuable experience.

 - Organized and dependable candidate successful at managing multiple priorities with a positive attitude.
 Enthusiastic, passionate and hardworking Computer Science student.